 These little guys make me smile every time I look at them.
 They are so cute.
 They are as wide as they are tall.
 I love them so much!

 You can leave the hearts off of your gnome if you want to display it on a shelf year around.
 These little guys are very versatile.
-Let’s get into it!
+Let’s learn how to make a gnome!

 Note: You do not have to do any sewing if sewing isn’t your thing.
 You can use this fabric glue instead.